NazeefAhmad/hms.java/README.md

 ---

-Thank you for using the Hotel Nazara Management System!
+Thank you for using the Hotel Management System!
 We hope it meets your expectations and requirements.